-- Undertake a detailed bush fire hazard assessment of the proposed CCN development and surrounds. - 2.
-Undertake a BAL assessment of the proposed CCN development in accordance with AS 3959-2009. - 3.
-Document key findings of the bush fire hazard and BAL assessments, including mapping of bush fire hazard areas and hazard levels in accordance with methodology outlined in the Guidelines. - Verify compliance of the proposed development with Guideline performance criteria in light of the assessed bush fire hazard levels and BAL. - 5.
-Provide bush fire fuel hazard assessment for the future Fire Management Plan or any additional fire mitigation works to address current bush fire issues at the site.
+- 1. Undertake a detailed Bushfire Hazard Assessment of the project area and surrounds. - 2.
+Undertake a BAL assessment of the project area in accordance with AS 3959-2009. - 3.
+Document key findings of the Bushfire Hazard and BAL assessments, including mapping of bushfire hazard areas and hazard levels in accordance with methodology outlined in the Guidelines. - 4.
+Verify compliance of the proposed development with Guideline performance criteria in light of the assessed bushfire hazard levels and BAL.